dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 drinking from the same well, so to speak, then their intellectual pursuits will all extrapolate similarly.
-If someone approaches the same problems naïvely, it requires a hundred times the effort and natural talent, but they can recalclitrate the problems near the base of the epistemic mulberry bush.
-When the bush groups back, it will have a stronger base, but sociologicially fixing the structure of shared knowledge is also expensive.
+If someone approaches the same problems naïvely, it requires a hundred times the effort and natural talent, but they can recalcitrate the problems near the base of the epistemic mulberry bush.
+When the bush grows back, it will have a stronger base, but sociologicially fixing the structure of shared knowledge is also expensive.

 <a name="sociophilosophical-churn-for-great-pragma" />